Death and state funeral of Elizabeth II: Four-nation royal tour

-On 12 September, the King travelled to Westminster Hall with the Queen Consort to receive condolences from the House of Commons and the House of Lords and to give a speech to both houses.
+On 12 September, the King travelled to Westminster Hall with the Queen Consort (Note: Before her coronation on 6 May 2023, Queen Camilla was initially styled as "Her Majesty The Queen Consort" to distinguish her from the recently deceased Queen Elizabeth II.) to receive condolences from the House of Commons and the House of Lords and to give a speech to both houses.
 He and the Queen Consort then travelled to the Palace of Holyroodhouse in Edinburgh, where they greeted members of the public and viewed floral tributes before the King inspected the Guard of Honour from the Royal Regiment of Scotland.
 The Ceremony of the Keys followed.
 The King then had an audience at Holyroodhouse with the first minister of Scotland, Nicola Sturgeon, and the presiding officer of the Scottish Parliament, Alison Johnstone.
 The King and the Queen Consort visited the Scottish Parliament to receive a motion of condolence and observed a two-minute silence with MSPs.

-On 13 September, the King and the Queen Consort travelled to Northern Ireland, where they met with members of the public in Royal Hillsborough before arriving at the Castle.
+On 13 September, the King and the Queen Consort travelled to Northern Ireland, where they met members of the public in Royal Hillsborough before arriving at the Castle.
 The King met the Secretary of State for Northern Ireland, Chris Heaton-Harris, and party leaders, and the Speaker of the Northern Ireland Assembly, Alex Maskey, delivered a message of condolence.
-The King and the Queen Consort also met with major faith leaders in Northern Ireland.
+The King and the Queen Consort also met major faith leaders in Northern Ireland.
 A service of reflection was held in St Anne's Cathedral in Belfast on 13 September, where John McDowell, the archbishop of Armagh and head of the Church of Ireland, paid tribute to the Queen for her efforts in bringing peace to Ireland.
 The service was attended by the King and the Queen Consort, the Prime Minister, the president of Ireland, Michael D. Higgins, and the taoiseach, Micheál Martin.
 A delegation from the republican Sinn Féin also attended, but the party did not take part in any events marking the accession.